weissman-lab/restriction-with-normal-spirometry/README.md

 # Restriction with Normal Spirometry: Prevalence, Risk Factors, and Outcomes
-Code used in "Restirction with Normal Spirometry: Prevalence, Risk Factors, and Outcomes" by Alexander T. Moffett, Benjamin E. Schmid, and Gary E. Weissman.
+Code used in "Restriction with Normal Spirometry: A Retrospective Cohort Study" by Alexander T. Moffett,  Aparna Balasubramanian, Meredith C. McCormack, and Gary E. Weissman.